Horrid Henry: The Movie: Plot

-After failing to complete his homework yet again, his homework book: gets milk spilled on it, the pet cat Fluffy walks over it, gets sat on, and lost under the sofa.
-After the book is ripped up, (and having no way of copying someone else’s homework) Henry has his friend Brainy Brian forge a note from his mother claiming that his cat ate it.
-His teacher, Miss Battle-Axe, sees through Henry's scheme as the word "homework" is spelled correctly, something Henry is incapable of doing.
-While Henry is in detention, his friends join him to rehearse for a school talent contest; they are interrupted by Mrs Oddbod, the Headmistress, and a pair of school inspectors.
+After once again neglecting to finish his homework, Horrid Henry has his friend, Brainy Brian, forge a note from his mother claiming that his cat ate it.
+His teacher, Miss Battle-Axe, sees through Henry's ruse because the word "homework" is spelled correctly, something Henry struggles with.
+While Henry is in detention, his friends join him, and they rehearse for a school talent contest; they are interrupted by Miss Oddbod, the Headmistress, and two school inspectors.